-Ballyloughan Castle was probably built in the 13th century, it consisted of a large open courtyard, with facades and an external moat.
-Today it is a small square tower and fragments of the entrance gate, which is surrounded by two large rounded towers.
-The castle is located on private land, it is a valuable National Monument of Ireland and is open to the public.
+Ballyloughan Castle was probably built in the 13th century.
+It consisted of a large open courtyard, with facades and an external moat.
+Today it is a small square tower and fragments of the entrance gate, surrounded by two large rounded towers.
+The castle is located on private land.
+It is a valuable National Monument of Ireland and is open to the public.

 Location of Ballyloughan Castle:

 No 9 – Bestfield Lock

 Bestfield Lock is a dam on the Bestfield Canal, on the eastern bank of the Barrow River.
 Likely built in 1650.

 The canal is haunted by a 19th-century haulier who sank at Bestfield Lock.